dsheiko/cjsc/README.md

 CJSC is a nodejs application, which compiles CommonJS modules into a single JavaScript file that works natively in the browser.

-The utility gets especially handy when you want your JavaScript modular without additional libraries without incurring excess requests
+The utility gets especially handy when you want your JavaScript modular without additional libraries and without incurring excess requests

 ## Features